edge-cloud/www.edge-cloud.net/_posts/2013-11-11-jumbo-frames-vmware-esxi.md

 Looking at the options of the vmkping tool, we see two options that are important for this test.
 (See Figure 8).

-One is the ability to set the so-called DF bit or &#8220;Do not fragment&#8221; with the _-d_ switch.
+One is the ability to set the so-called DF bit or "Do not fragment" with the _-d_ switch.
 The other is the ability to specify the desired payload size for the ping packet with the _-s_ switch.

-Unfortunately the build-in documentation for this tool isn&#8217;t very good, as it doesn&#8217;t tell you that the _-s_ switch specifies the payload size of the ICMP packet.
+Unfortunately the build-in documentation for this tool isn't very good, as it doesn't tell you that the _-s_ switch specifies the payload size of the ICMP packet.
 You therefore need to add 8 bytes of ICMP headers and 20 bytes of IP headers before you end up with the frame size that will actually hit the wire.
 (See Figure 9).

-Also the &#8220;Do not fragment&#8221; will instruct the network layer of the ESXi host as well as all other network elements not to fragment &#8211; therefore not to split up &#8211; the packet.
+Also the "Do not fragment" will instruct the network layer of the ESXi host as well as all other network elements not to fragment &#8211; therefore not to split up &#8211; the packet.

 <div id="attachment_578" style="width: 579px" class="wp-caption aligncenter">
   <img src="/content/uploads/2013/11/ICMP-Packet.png" alt="Figure 9: IP Datagram" width="569" height="262" class="size-full wp-image-578" srcset="/content/uploads/2013/11/ICMP-Packet.png 569w, /content/uploads/2013/11/ICMP-Packet-500x230.png 500w" sizes="(max-width: 569px) 100vw, 569px" />